1. Sunscreen

 2. Life Straw

-You won’t need to being a life straw or your own filtration device because they already have high quality water filters in each apartment and if there is no fresh water in your apartment at any moment you can just walk 20 feet and buy some at the store next to your apartment.
+You won’t need to bring a life straw or your own filtration device because they already have high quality water filters in each apartment and if there is no fresh water in your apartment at any moment you can just walk 20 feet and buy some at the store next to your apartment.
 Also when I was in the mission they gave us free water purifying bottles at the MTC.

 3. Mosquito nets